dann1/one-deploy/arch_ha.md

 > Conversion from non-HA to HA is not implemented in this automation, please plan ahead!

 > [!NOTE]
-> We support scaling **UP** only, as the reverse operation seems to be uncommon (you can still do it manually!).
+> We support scaling **UP** only, as the reverse operation seems to be uncommon (you can still do it manually).

 ## RSYNC/SSH keys

-It's important to mention that adding extra Front-end machines requires synchronization of the OpenNebula Database and `/var/lib/one/{.one,.ssh}/` folders.
-All this happens automatically, but needs password-less login, so Ansible can utilize `rsync/ssh` to copy all required files from the Leader to new Followers (directly!).
-You can use `ssh-agent` or provision SSH keys yourself or use the `ensure_keys_for` parameter to generate them automatically:
+It's important to mention that adding extra Front-end machines requires synchronization of the OpenNebula Database and the `/var/lib/one/{.one,.ssh}/` folders.
+This is performed automatically, but requires password-less login to enable Ansible to use `rsync` or `ssh` to copy all required files from the Leader directly to new Followers.
+To can generate SSH keys with `ssh-agent`, provide them manually, or generate them automatically by using the `ensure_keys_for` parameter:

 ```yaml
 all: